alibaba/GraphScope/docs/frequently_asked_questions.rst

     - compile ``scipy`` failed: You can follow `this <https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1>`_ to build scipy from source or try ``pip3 install --pre -i https://pypi.anaconda.org/scipy-wheels-nightly/simple scipy`` to workaround this problem.

-      If you encounter errors like `ERROR: Dependency "OpenBLAS" not found, tried pkgconfig, framework and cmake` during installing scipy on MacOS, try:
+      If you encounter errors like `ERROR: Dependency "OpenBLAS" not found, tried pkgconfig, framework and cmake` during installing scipy on macOS, try:

       .. code:: bash